Project: Incubation Programme 2023-2026

 The programme consists of three phases: a workshop phase, a one-on-one development phase and a capacity building phase.

-1. During the workshop phase, organisations participate in different workshops and start to form their self-diagnosis and development plan.
+1. During the workshop phase (March – June 2023), organisations participated in different workshops, starting to form their self-diagnosis and development plan.

-2. In the one-on-one development phase, organisations detail their development plan with the help of individual expert support and volunteer mentors.
-At the end of this phase, their self-diagnosis and development plans are complete and they present them to the Foundation.
+2. In the one-on-one development phase (July – November 2023), organisations detailed their development plan with the help of individual expert support and volunteer mentors.
+At the end of this phase, their self-diagnosis and development plans were complete and they presented them to the Foundation.

-3. In the implementation phase, organisations receive customised professional and financial help tailored to their needs, and work towards the goals set in their development plans.
-Moreover, opportunities for peer learning and community building among the organisations are an essential part of this phase.
-To achieve their long-term development goals the programme provides 2-year support (2024-2025), with an additional 1-year follow-up (2026).
+3. In the implementation phase (2024-2026), organisations receive customised professional and financial help tailored to their needs, and work towards the goals identified in their development plans.
+Opportunities for peer learning and community building among the organisations are also an essential part of this phase.

 Awardees:

-Having reviewed the self-diagnoses and development plans, The Foundation awarded professional and financial support for the first year of implementation (2024) to the following organisations:
+After reviewing the self-diagnoses and development plans, the Foundation awarded professional and financial support to the following organisations:

 1. Dr. Ambedkar School (Dr. Ambedkar Iskola)